Yruikk/TwoStageDataImputation/README.md

 # TwoStageDataImputation

-This is the MATLAB code corresponding to the paper "Data Imputation by Pursuing Better Classification: A Supervised Kernel-Based Method" (https://arxiv.org/abs/2405.07800).
+This is the MATLAB code corresponding to the paper ["Data Imputation by Pursuing Better Classification: A Supervised Kernel-Based Method"](https://arxiv.org/abs/2405.07800).

 Run "RunMain_Algo.m"